mrdav30/MEANcore/README.md

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.
 * Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
+This version of MEANcore requires at minimum version 10.15.0 of Node, 10.20.0 is preferred.
 * MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).

 # Getting started